TSG Art Program

 Social Emotional learning

 SEL competencies are woven through each of our program process steps.
 Meditation is a self-management practice and by defining their meaning of ‘good’ and discovering it within themselves, students build self-awareness.
-Social realizations, awareness and relationship building through dialogue are just a few of the ways our program implements the core of SEL.
+Social realizations, awareness, and relationship building through dialogue are just a few of the ways our program implements the core of SEL.

 Mindfulness